mattriley/node-module-composer/README-TEMPLATE.md

 Bring order to chaos.
 Level up your JS application architecture with Module Composer, a tiny but powerful module composition utility based on functional dependency injection.

-NOTE: Module Composer is NOT a DI Container but rather a utility for making Pure DI easy.

-## Install

 <%- await renderCode('npm install module-composer', 'sh', 'https://www.npmjs.com/package/module-composer') %>

 ## Table of Contents